epapapet/SR-ARQ/README.md

 This is an implementation of the Selective Repeat (SR) ARQ protocol in [ns2](https://www.isi.edu/nsnam/ns/).
 In contrast to the HDLC implementation included in ns2, which can only be used in a satellite channel, this implementation can be used in a typical wired link.

-The code was developed in the [Department of Computer Science and Engineering](http://www.cse.uoi.gr/en/index.php?menu=m1), [University of Ioannina](http://www.uoi.gr/en), Greece by [Evangelos Papapetrou](http://cse.uoi.gr/~epap) in cooperation with undergraduate student [Photini Karetsi](https://github.com/pkaretsi).
+The code was developed in the [Department of Computer Science and Engineering](http://www.cse.uoi.gr/en/index.php?menu=m1), [University of Ioannina](http://www.uoi.gr/en), Greece by [Evangelos Papapetrou](http://cse.uoi.gr/~epap) in cooperation with undergraduate student [Foteini Karetsi](https://github.com/pkaretsi).

 This implementation is based on the design of the Alternating Bit Protocol (ABP) implementation discussed in the book: